LucasMDeSa/35peak_che/development_notebooks/README.md

            InterpolatorV2, high resolution (1e8) interpolated sample.
            Again found ~35 Msun peak for Zsun/10.
 - `32` - Fifth grid.
 Variations on the fifth grid for higher metallicities, leading to many crashes.
-           First check that CHE models were not hitting Pi.
+           First check that CHE models were not hitting the pair instability strip.
 - `33` - Sixth grid.
 First attempt to generalize Fifth Grid to metallicities other than Zsun/10.
            Reduced number of stars per metallicity to 120 instead of 720, and had succesful runs for
            0.2, 0.4 and 0.6 Zsun.
 0.8 and 1.0 Zsun crashed during H shell burning expansion.